Skip to main content

 Why Is My Air Conditioner Running Constantly but Not Cooling Effectively?

 Sometimes, you can have issues in your HVAC system that keep the AC running but not cooling each room properly.
 Hot pockets will form in the home, humidity becomes more rampant of an issue, and your energy bills suffer the consequence of a unit that never stops trying to fix the problem.
-If your air conditioner is running but not cooling anything, there are a few possible causes that our experts at HomeX Plumbing & Rooter can help explain.
+If your air conditioner is running but not cooling anything, there are a few possible causes that our experts at Kahuna Comfort Plumbing, Heating & Air can help explain.

 Why Is My AC Running but Not Cooling?